AMSAT-NA/PacSatFSKBoard/BoardInfo.md

 * MITSI replaced the PA with a new chip because the old one was broken.

-* C117 has been changed to a 68pF capacitor.

 * The PA power input inductor (L37) has been changed to 83nH.
 (It was changed to 100nH earlier).